-- Before use, verify that this equipment has been authorized for use by qualified technical service personnel. - Ensure that the voltage and installed fuses are set to match the voltage of the wall outlet, or damage may result. - A battery that is fully drained (i.e. void of any charge) may cause damage to the driver and should be replaced. - All accessory equipment that is connected to the driver should comply with CSA/IEC601/ETL. - Although failure of any of the above tests will not prevent the ventilator from functioning, it should be checked to make sure it is operating correctly before use on a patient. - The Infant Flow[®] SiPAP[TM] has been designed and tested using only Cardinal Health accessories.
-Only accessories approved for use by Cardinal Health should be used.
+- Before use, verify that this equipment has been authorized for use by qualified technical service personnel. - Ensure that the voltage and installed fuses are set to match the voltage of the wall outlet, or damage may result. - A battery that is fully drained (i.e. void of any charge) may cause damage to the driver and should be replaced. - All accessory equipment that is connected to the driver should comply with CSA/IEC601/ETL. - Although failure of any of the user verification tests (page 17) will not prevent the ventilator from functioning, the ventilator should be checked to make sure it is operating correctly before use on a patient. - The Infant Flow SiPAP driver has been designed and tested using only CareFusion accessories.
+Only accessories approved for use by CareFusion should be used.
 If in doubt, please contact your local sales representative. - Employ safe lifting procedures when assembling the unit. - Do not sterilize the driver.
-The internal components are not compatible with sterilization techniques. - Do not submerge the driver or pour cleaning liquids over or into the driver. - Following each alarm verification test, ensure that control settings and alarm limits are reset as instructed before proceeding to the next test.
+The internal components are not compatible with sterilization techniques. - Do not submerge the SiPAP driver, spray the driver with liquid, or pour cleaning liquids over or into the driver. - Following each alarm verification test, ensure that control settings and alarm limits are reset as instructed before proceeding to the next test. - Only use power cords supplied by CareFusion.
+Failure to use CareFusion parts may result in loss of electrical or mechanical safety in unanticipated ways during operation. - If the Infant Flow SiPAP is turned off or if the battery is depleted, the current patient settings will be lost.
+The Infant Flow SiPAP will return to the default settings when turned back on.